-- 1. PAYMENTS: The Purchaser is required to make payments for road use and maintenance at the rates listed in Table 1 or as amended by revisions to road use permits.
-Payments will be made as called for by the Administrator or as otherwise directed in this Contract. - 2.
+- 1. PAYMENTS: N/A - 2.
 ALTERNATE HAUL ROUTES: The Purchaser is authorized by the State to use the haul route described in this Contract and attachments.
 If the Purchaser chooses to use an alternate haul route, that haul route must be approved by the State.
-Road use charges, maintenance requirements and payments may be adjusted to reflect the haul route used by the Purchaser.
+Road maintenance requirements may be adjusted to reflect the haul route used by the Purchaser.
 The Purchaser is responsible for obtaining any right-of-way required for an alternate haul route and for meeting all requirements of any agreements associated with that right-of-way.
 Proof of any such agreement must be provided to the State prior to use.
 Stumpage fees are not subject to a downward adjustment under this clause.